Příbram

 The town is the third-largest in the Central Bohemian Region (behind Kladno and Mladá Boleslav), and is a natural administrative and cultural centre of the south-western part of the region, although it also tends to be largely influenced by the proximity of Prague.

 The Svatá Hora pilgrimage site above the town is the oldest and most important Marian pilgrimage site in Bohemia.
 Příbram is also known for the Mining Museum Příbram.

-Administrative parts
+Administrative division

-Příbram is made up of 18 town parts and villages: